AndrewHannigan/blackboard/README.md

 # Blackboard

-Blackboard is the minimum text editor.
+Blackboard is a very minimal text editor.

 It's for editing scratch text on the fly, and that's about it.

-Text persists between sessions.
+There's no save mechanism - text just persists between sessions.

 Write a SQL snippet, draft a slack message, modify a unix command, etc.

 No startup menus.
 No exit confirmations.
-No open/save.
 No donation requests.
 No formatting.
 No syncing.

-Just a little blackboard on your laptop.
+Just a little blackboard that's always the way you left it.

 <img src="assets/image.png" alt="Blackboard app screenshot" width="50%">

 ## Install (macOS)

-### Binary
+### Disk image installer
 1. Download the latest `.dmg` from [Releases](https://github.com/AndrewHannigan/blackboard/releases)
 2. Open the DMG and drag Blackboard to Applications
 3. Run this once in a terminal to bypass Gatekeeper